 Buying a home, particularly your first one, will likely be the most important purchase you make in your entire life.
 For that reason, it’s not a decision to be taken lightly, so a great deal of thought must be put into what choice you make.
 There are certain signs to assess if you are buying in an area where property is likely to appreciate in value, however, as Moniz explains.

 “You always want to follow where the money is being spent,” he says.
 “Where are big developers starting new projects?
 Where is the government building new transit?
 Where are new stadiums or new shopping centres being built?
-The 407 is getting expanded across the east end, the Go Train too, so it is not a coincidence that Oshawa has the highest growth year-over-year.”
+The 407 is getting expanded across the east end, and the GO Train too.”

 Transit Access A Big Buyer Draw

-Highest growth in this case means 26 per cent, and as Moniz outlined, the fact that Oshawa has such easy access to Toronto via the GO Train is a key reason why many people are deciding to buy there.
 Public transport is something Canada does not compare favourably with in comparison to many other developed nations.
-Thankfully, that is changing, particularly in the GTA were highway gridlock means the need for alternatives is pressing.
+Thankfully, that is changing, particularly in the GTA where highway gridlock means the need for alternatives is pressing.

 Consider the Location of Your Investment